 --show-lang

-and --show-ext options).
+options).
 Files which match are

 classified as containing source code for that language.